-11.1 The financial year of the Association is from 1st January to the 31st December.

-11.2 Cheques are to be signed by any two of four bank operators as nominated at an Annual General Meeting.

-- 11.3 The Treasurer of the Association shall: - (a) collect and receive all monies due to the Association and make all payments authorised by the Association, - (b) keep correct accounts and books showing the financial affairs of the Association, - (c) have the accounts and books of the Association available for inspection by members, - (d) present an audited report of the business of the Association over the past year to members at each Annual General Meeting.
+- 11.1 The financial year of the Association is from 1st January to the 31st December. - 11.2 Cheques are to be signed by any two of three bank operators.
+These operators are to be the President, Vice President and Treasurer as nominated at an Annual General Meeting. - 11.3 The Treasurer of the Association shall: - (a) collect and receive all monies due to the Association and make all payments authorised by the Association, - (b) keep correct accounts and books showing the financial affairs of the Association, - (c) have the accounts and books of the Association available for inspection by members. - (d) present an audited report of the business of the Association over the past year to members at each Annual General Meeting.